March 9, 2018

 Are you wondering what all the fuss is about wellbeing in the workplace?
 Here is our guide to making sure a wellbeing program works.

-In 2017, the best employers are committed to providing a workplace that considers not just the professional development of their people, but also their health and wellbeing.
+In 2017, employers committed to providing a workplace culture that considers professional development and health and wellbeing for their employees.
 After all, it’s well documented that a healthy worker will be more engaged and focussed, productive and committed.
-The rising introduction of formal wellbeing programs is evidence of this focus, however, it’s fair to say the reasons why business’ introduce a wellbeing program may vary.
+The rising introduction of formal wellbeing programs is evidence of this focus.
+However, it’s fair to say the reasons why business’ introduce a wellbeing program may vary.

-From my perspective, your motivation doesn’t matter – whether it’s increasing your bottom line or whether it just makes you feel good, start with these five principles and your wellbeing program will work.
+From my perspective, your motivation doesn’t matter.
+Whether it’s increasing your bottom line or whether it just makes you feel good, start with these five principles for a working wellbeing program.

 It sounds so obvious, doesn’t it?
-All the fancy gym memberships and nutrition seminars in the world cannot replace the value you place on your people’s time.
+All the fancy gym memberships and nutrition seminars in the world cannot replace the value of people’s time.

 In my view, this is the single-most positive impact you can have on your workplace.
-Encouraging your employees to start and finish work when they’re contractually entitled to demonstrate a commitment to their wellbeing in a way that nothing else can match.
+Encouraging your employees to start and finish work when they’re contractually entitled to demonstrate a commitment to their wellbeing in a way that can’t be matched.

-We have all worked in environments where to be seen after hours is the norm and where long hours are rewarded.
-However, a productive employee who can get all their work done within normal work hours is far more valuable to your business and these are the behaviours to encourage.
+We have all worked in environments where after hours is the norm and long hours are rewarded.
+However, a productive employee who complete tasks in normal work hours is far more valuable to your business.
+These are behaviours to encourage.

 Of course, from time to time business will demand a little extra, and performance expectations always need to be clearly articulated but make sure overtime is the exception, not the norm.